pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

   4. Continue to process like before.
 - The timeout retry details should be recorded and handled properly in the request tracker, so are the metrics.

+## Timeout Task Canceling

+- If the timeout value is configured to a small value like hundreds of milliseconds, there could be more timeout tasks.
+When task is spawned to the read pool in TiKV, it could not be canceled immediately for serveral reasons:
+  - When the read task is polled and executed, there's no timeout checking mechanism in the task scheduler by now.
+  - The read operations are synchronous, so if the read task is blocked by slow io the task could not be scheduled or canceled.
+- By now some simple timeout checks could be added in certain places like "after getting snapshot".
+A complete timeout check or scheduling design is needed in the future.

 ## Compatibility